310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
 But it is a color that suits you.
-One that is right between red and blue… It is much better than a vague, capriciously speckled color like your name.
+One that is right between red and blue… It is much better than a vague, capriciously speckled color like your name.[^2]
 {% endbubble %}

 {% bubble Madara %}
-Hahaha, my name’s weird, but I like it a lot.
-Because of it being “Mikejima Madara,” I get to casually call myself “Mama.”
+Hahaha, my name’s weird, but I like it a looot.
+Because of it being “Mikeji<em>ma Ma</em>dara,” I get to casually call myself “Mama.”
 {% endbubble %}

 {% bubble Rei %}